-Edit Soloist Maker If you'd like to create your own Soloists, or permanently change the settings of existing Soloists, you can press the [Edit Soloist Maker] button to launch the Soloist Maker, which is fully described in the chapter on User Programmable Functions.
+If you'd like to create your own Soloists, or permanently change the settings of existing Soloists, you can press the [Edit Soloist Maker] button to launch the Soloist Maker, which is fully described in the chapter on User Programmable Functions.
+The [More] button opens the More Soloist Settings dialog.